lgatto/TeachingMaterial/shell/make-notes.md

 			simulation param1.dat param2.dat > res1.dat
 			post-process res1.dat > res.txt

 - Commands to be run should be indented with a TAB.
-(CHeck your editor settings, esp R studio.)
+(Check your editor settings, esp R studio.)